-Table 2: The EANs of Sea Surface Temperature evaluated for the EAS6 system for the year 2019 for the Mediterranean Sea and 16 regions (see Figure 1).
+Table 2: The EANs of Sea Surface Temperature evaluated for the EAS7 system for the two-years period 2020-2021 for the Mediterranean Sea and 16 regions (see Figure 1).
+The number of available satellite observations per subregion in the two-years period 2020-2021 is provided in the third column.